-17.1 On Campus Employment:
+24. 1 On Campus Employment:

 - a.
 The Work Scholarship Program provides a limited number of on-campus jobs available to students.
 These are assigned according to need and experience. - b.
-On-campus jobs are administered through the appropriate college department heads. - c.
+On-campus jobs are administered through the appropriate college department heads.

+c.
 As in any employment situation, failure to accept the assigned responsibilities and perform the assigned duties properly will result in dismissal from the Work Scholarship Program, and the duties will be awarded to another student.

-17.2 Working Off Campus:
+24. 2 Working Off Campus:

 - a.
 The college will offer any assistance possible in helping students obtain off campus jobs.
-A number of business references are available through the office; these are available to students looking for work. - b.
+A number of business references are available through the office. - b.
 A student's place of employment may be subject to administrative approval.
 Students may not work in places where alcoholic beverages must be directly handled. - c.
-As a general rule, students may not work on Sunday.
+As a general rule, students may not miss Church to work on Sundays.
 Any exceptions must be cleared with the Dean of Students. - d.
 A 2 to 1 riding ratio may be granted by the Dean(s) for work situations. - e.
 A student's conduct at work may be scrutinized by the college as well as his employer.
-The following guidelines apply: - 1) Any student fired from employment might be subject to expulsion from college depending on the reasons for his termination. - 2) Students receiving reprimands for delinquency, tardiness, or laziness on the job from his employer might be subject to discipline from the college. - 3) Students are to give sufficient notice of employment termination to employers-usually two weeks. - 4) Students must dress for work in accord with the college dress guidelines concerning modesty and appearance. - 5) A student who lies, steals, fights, is rude, shows a bad attitude, or intentionally disobeys while at work will receive the same Level of Discipline for these offenses as if they occurred on campus. - 6) All students working off campus must submit a work form indicating one's regular work schedule.
+The following guidelines apply: - 1) Students receiving reprimands for delinquency, tardiness, or laziness on the job from his employer might be subject to discipline from the college. - 2) Students are to give sufficient notice of employment termination to employers-usually two weeks. - 3) Students must dress for work in accord with the college dress guidelines concerning modesty and appearance. - 4) A student who lies, steals, fights, is rude, shows a bad attitude, or intentionally disobeys while at work will receive the same Level of Discipline for these offenses as if they occurred on campus. - 5) All students working off campus must submit a work form indicating one's regular work schedule.
 This is to be submitted to the students Dean. - f.
 The intent is to provide the best Christian testimony possible by the students of Southeastern Free Will Baptist College to the business community at large.